The Content Dashboard shows an overview of the following:

 In the Options view, you can evaluate the existing content count to determine whether a flow is becoming less or more granular.

-- Use the content list filters to select content that previously matched this flow (essentially re-creating the flow rules) with the opposite of the more granular rule you were adding.
-Then use the actions in the content list to perform the opposite of the actions of the flow.
+• Use the content list filters to select content that previously matched this flow (essentially re-creating the flow rules) with the opposite of the more granular rule you were adding.
+Then, use the actions in the content list to perform the opposite of the actions in the flow.

-The following list shows common flow changes, some of which do not produce the results you might intend.
+The following list shows common flow changes, some of which do not produce the desired results.

-- This only modifies a section moving forward, not retroactively.
-So Apply to X content items does nothing because the content is already in the section.
+• This only modifies a section moving forward, not retroactively.
+Apply to X content items does nothing because the content is already in the section.

-- A section has content that it should not have.
-So you update the flow to be more granular and reprocess the content.
+• A section has content that it should not have.
+You update the flow to be more granular and reprocess the content.

-- Reprocessing the content does not re-evaluate flow rules.
-So the existing content stays in the section.
+• Reprocessing the content does not re-evaluate flow rules.
+The existing content stays in the section.
 Reprocessing achieves nothing but potentially eliminates manual updates to the content.

-- Reprocessing content does not re-evaluate flow rules.
-So although the new metadata is captured, you need to run the flow with Apply to X existing content items after it is reprocessed, or update the flow after the reprocessing.
+• Reprocessing content does not re-evaluate flow rules.
+Although the new metadata is captured, you need to run the flow with Apply to X existing content items after reprocessing or update the flow after the reprocessing.

-- A section does not have all the content it needs, so you make the rule more broad and click Apply to X existing content items.
+• A section does not have the content it needs, so you make the rule more broad and click Apply to X existing content items.

-- This is correct because historical content matching is added, and future content is evaluated against this when it is imported.
+• This is correct because historical content matching is added, and future content is evaluated against this when imported.

-- You create a new section, produce a flow, and click Apply to X content items.
+• You create a section, produce a flow, and click Apply to X content items.

-- This is correct because historical content matching is added, and future content is evaluated against this when it is imported.
+• This is correct because historical content matching is added, and future content is evaluated against this when imported.

 Properties